Bridging The Strategy Implementation Gap: Why executives must champion project delivery to realise the UK’s Industrial Strategy

 You can receive the first three chapters of The Strategy Implementation Gap here.

-Have questions or want to explore how we can support your organisation’s transformation journey?
+Do you have questions or want to explore how we can support your organization’s transformation journey?
 Get in touch with our team — we’d love to hear from you.

 References